tanselkaya/XCashv7/README.md

 ## Using Tor

-While Monero isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the monerod command line.
+While Monero isn't made to integrate with Tor, it can be used wrapped with torsocks, if you add --p2p-bind-ip 127.0.0.1 to the xcashd command line.
 You also want to set DNS requests to go over TCP, so they'll be routed through Tor, by setting DNS_PUBLIC=tcp.
 You may also disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
 To allow local connections from the wallet, you might have to add TORSOCKS_ALLOW_INBOUND=1, some OSes need it and some don't.
 Example:

-`DNS_PUBLIC=tcp torsocks monerod --p2p-bind-ip 127.0.0.1 --no-igd`
+`DNS_PUBLIC=tcp torsocks xcashd --p2p-bind-ip 127.0.0.1 --no-igd`

 or:

-`DNS_PUBLIC=tcp TORSOCKS_ALLOW_INBOUND=1 torsocks monerod --p2p-bind-ip 127.0.0.1 --no-igd`
+`DNS_PUBLIC=tcp TORSOCKS_ALLOW_INBOUND=1 torsocks xcashd --p2p-bind-ip 127.0.0.1 --no-igd`

 TAILS ships with a very restrictive set of firewall rules.
 Therefore, you need to add a rule to allow this connection too, in addition to telling torsocks to allow inbound connections.
 Full example:

 `sudo iptables -I OUTPUT 2 -p tcp -d 127.0.0.1 -m tcp --dport 18081 -j ACCEPT`

-`DNS_PUBLIC=tcp torsocks ./monerod --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 --data-dir /home/amnesia/Persistent/your/directory/to/the/blockchain`
+`DNS_PUBLIC=tcp torsocks ./xcashd --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 --data-dir /home/amnesia/Persistent/your/directory/to/the/blockchain`

-`./monero-wallet-cli`
+`./xcash-wallet-cli`

 ## Using readline

-While monerod and monero-wallet-cli do not use readline directly, most of the functionality can be obtained by running them via rlwrap.
+While xcashd and xcash-wallet-cli do not use readline directly, most of the functionality can be obtained by running them via rlwrap.
 This allows command recall, edit capabilities, etc. It does not give autocompletion without an extra completion file, however.
 To use rlwrap, simply prepend `rlwrap` to the command line, eg:

-`rlwrap bin/monero-wallet-cli --wallet-file /path/to/wallet`
+`rlwrap bin/xcash-wallet-cli --wallet-file /path/to/wallet`

 Note: rlwrap will save things like your seed and private keys, if you supply them on prompt.
 You may want to not use rlwrap when you use simplewallet to restore from seed, etc.